-Today The Duchess of Cambridge Catherine officially opened new headquarters of Place2Be in London.
+Today, The Duchess of Cambridge Catherine officially opened the new headquarters of Place2Be in London.
 Place2Be is one of the earliest patronages and close to Duchess’s heart.

 Place2Be provides emotional and therapeutic support to children in schools, working alongside school leaders, teachers and parents.

-The new headquarters will provide state-of-the-art training facilities, enabling Place2Be to train more counsellors, teachers, school leaders, and a new home for our research & evaluation teams.
+The new headquarters will provide state-of-the-art training facilities, enabling Place2Be to train more counselors, teachers, school leaders, and a new home for our research & evaluation teams.

-At the centre, Duchess met the staff and more about the work and facilities.
-The new building will become a hub for excellence in children’s mental health, driving progress through evidence-based practice, professional development and research.
+At the center, The Duchess of Cambridge met with the staff and more about the work and facilities.
+The new building will become a hub for excellence in children’s mental health, driving progress through evidence-based practice, professional development, and research.

-The Art Room provides a group work intervention in schools using creativity and art to improve the wellbeing of pupils experiencing emotional or behavioural difficulties.
+The Art Room provides a group work intervention in schools using creativity and art to improve the wellbeing of pupils experiencing emotional or behavioral difficulties.

 The Duchess of Cambridge in another @SeraphineLtd dress as the arrives to open the new headquarters of @Place2Be pic.twitter.com/xPalMlNmhi